Stroudie2/Stroudie2.github.io/_projects/2019-07-14-open-world.markdown

 After testing, this system is shown to significantly improve the performance conditions of the world when compared to the same project without the dynamic loading being used.

-To read about this project further, please follow the link below to find the project report.
+To read about this project further, please follow the link below to find the project report and also take a look at the short showreel video for all of thhe projects within this module.

 #### Report Download Link